On demand TV

 Do I need broadband to watch on demand TV?

 Yes, on demand services are delivered over the internet so you will need broadband in order to use them.
-Most recommend a speed of at least 2Mbps, which is well within the capability of even the cheapest broadband services.
+Most recommend a speed of at least 2Mbps, which is well within the capability of even the slowest broadband services.

-Is catch up TV the same as on demand?
+Is catch-up TV the same as on demand?

 Can I watch on demand TV without a licence?